-The purpose of the Student Progress Committee (SPC) is to ensure that every graduate of the DMS program has achieved the knowledge and competencies set forth by the program.
-The Committee will monitor student progress and ensure that all students meet the requirements necessary for graduation.
-The Committee, appointed by the Assistant Dean of the DMS program, is composed of DCOM faculty members and administration.
+The purpose of the Student Progress Committee (SPC) is to ensure that every graduate of the DMS program has achieved the competencies set forth by the program.
+The committee will monitor student progress and ensure that all students meet the requirements necessary for graduation.
+The committee, appointed by the Associate Dean of the DMS program, is composed of DCOM faculty members and administration.